mozilla/code-review/docs/debugging.md

 ### Frontend

-The code review frontend hosted on https://code-review.moz.tools (production) and https://code-review.testing.moz.tools (testing) offer a pretty good overview of what is going on in the system.
+The code review frontend hosted on https://code-review.moz.tools (production) and https://code-review.testing.moz.tools (testing) offers a pretty good overview of what is going on in the system.

 If you do not have a bunch of reviews in a normal week day on the front page under 20 minutes, something is probably going haywire.